 It’s in your best interest to fill yours out as soon as possible after the form opens.
-Not only is financial aid awarded on first-come, first-serve basis, but it’ll also give you plenty of time to fill out any additional documentation needed or file a financial aid appeal letter, if necessary.
+Not only is financial aid awarded on a first-come, first-served basis, but it’ll also give you plenty of time to fill out any additional documentation needed or file a financial aid appeal letter, if necessary.

 2. Talk to Both of Your Parents About Their Financial Situation

 You’ll need to sit down with each of your parents—either together or separately—and talk about what is required of them during the financial aid process.

 The parent who provided you the most financial support in the previous tax year is the one who should fill out the FAFSA; this usually ends up being the custodial parent or the one who claimed you on their taxes last year, but it isn’t always this way.